 Original source: Edgecast

 Traditional cable ruled the galaxy for decades because it was the only option.
 In the beginning, OTT services that joined the battle offered only back-catalog television and films, and they weren’t always the most exciting.
-It felt like all the best movies, and TV shows were in exile in Dagobah.
-But slowly and consistently, these platforms began securing the rights to highly desired properties, while also introducing original shows and films.
+It felt like all the best movies and TV shows were in exile in Dagobah.
+But slowly and consistently, these platforms began securing the rights to highly desired properties while introducing original shows and films.
 By 2018, consumers in North America alone streamed eight billion hours of content per month.
-And newcomers to the category continue to stir up buzz among consumers due to their stellar content.
+And newcomers to the category continue to stir buzz among consumers due to their stellar content.
 For proof, look no further than Disney+, which became Google’s top search term last year, attracting ten million sign-ups the first day it went live.
-Against all of cable’s wishes, a New Hope for viewers’ needs has arisen with OTT providers, but the question remains: What comes next?
+Against cable’s wishes, a New Hope for viewers’ needs has arisen with OTT providers, but the question remains: What comes next?

 While the Empire’s plan to conquer the galaxy has all but been foiled, traditional cable still has some fight left in it, as only 60% of Americans have become cable-cutters.
-But as more OTT providers enter the arena, they now face a new opponent: Themselves.
-We have seen an overwhelming amount of original content recently, often confusing consumers as to which OTT service is best for them.
+But as more OTT providers enter the arena, they face a new opponent: Themselves.
+We have recently seen an overwhelming amount of original content, often confusing consumers as to which OTT service is best for them.
 As these platforms continue to produce the most attractive content, the key to coming out on top is moving away from cable’s “a little bit for everybody” mantra towards “a lot just for me.”
 Modern consumers want personalization across all aspects of their lives, and digital media is no different.
 The future of streaming belongs to those who can individualize content to the most users possible.
 Whether that means highly effective recommendation engines, personal linear channels, customized ads, in-show purchasing options, or more immersive VR/AR experiences remains to be seen.

 Get the information you need.
 When you’re ready, chat with us, get an assessment or start your free trial.